Table Of Contents

 Checker: Bahaa Khateeb

-Simply put, a crypto bear market is when crypto assets trade at 20% lower than their previous high mark for an extended period.
+Simply put, a crypto bear market is when a cryptocurrency market trades at 20% lower than their previous high mark for an extended period.
 Given that crypto prices are much more volatile than other financial assets, the 20% mark is important here.
 Before you take any action, be certain you are aware of the total picture.
-When a crypto bear market is brewing, early signals almost always show up on bitcoin’s price movement.
+When a crypto bear market is brewing, early signals almost always show up on Bitcoin’s price movement.
 Other cryptocurrencies normally fall into line behind it.

 Crypto Strategies for Bear Market